gloglita/idock/README.md

 ![idock logo](https://github.com/HongjianLi/idock/raw/master/logo.png)

-Green grape is chosen as the logo for idock because it is one of the author's favorite fruit.
+Green gooseberry is chosen as the logo for idock because it is one of the author's favorite fruit.
 The logo image is collected from [Open Clip Art].

 [virtual screening]: http://en.wikipedia.org/wiki/Virtual_screening